SCT4SP/constexpr_shared_ptr/proposal/PXXXXR0.md

 Built-in GCC atomic functions such as `__atomic_load_n` are also used within libstdc++'s implementation of `std::shared_ptr`.
-These could similarly be updated to account for a `constexpr` single-threaded execution environment within the compiler.
+These could similarly be updated to account for a `constexpr`{.cpp} single-threaded execution environment within the compiler.
 The approach taken within our own implementation is a local one; eliding the call to the atomic function through the predication of `std::is_constant_evaluated` (or `if consteval`).
 For example, here is an updated function from `bits/shared_ptr_base.h`, used by `std::shared_ptr::use_count()` and elsewhere:

 ```cpp